NGS99/rockpi-sata/README.md

 save, then sudo chmod +x /root/serial.sh , then reboot

+For some users, the SATA drives will show as USB.
+If thats the case, then you cannot use native RAID Management within OMV.
+As a result, you can use mdadm to build a software raid.
+Personally, I prefer using RSYNC inside OMV and just having it copy all updated files every Monday, Weds, Friday.
+This gives me the peace of mind knowing that if I accidently delete something important, I can still access the file on the backup.

 Official OpenMediaVault install script:  wget -O - https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install | sudo bash